 The health department’s role is to handle registration.

 “The process they go through is the people come in and our staff says, ‘We’re going to take some information from you,’” said Peter Stranges of the Houston Health Department.
-“They are asked basic questions about health, as well as whether or not they are traveling with relatives or pets.
+“They are asked basic questions about health, as well as whether they are traveling with relatives or pets.”

-The health department uses LanguageLine InSight Video Interpreting® to communicate with residents who are limited English proficient, deaf, or hard-of-hearing.
+The health department uses LanguageLine Video Interpreting to communicate with residents who are limited English proficient, deaf, or hard-of-hearing.

 “If they have language needs, we address those,” Stranges said.
 “Through LanguageLine, health department staff can have access to certified medical interpreters via video.”

-InSight also provides on-demand, one-touch video interpretation in 35 spoken languages, plus American Sign Language.
+LanguageLine also provides on-demand, one-touch video interpretation in more than 40 spoken languages, including American Sign Language.
 It also delivers audio-only interpretation in more than 240 languages.

 “It’s just nice knowing that in public health you’re involved in ensuring the health and welfare of our neighbors and playing an important role during a crisis,” Stranges said.
 “It’s very meaningful work.”